 Jimmy Kimmel biography

 Jimmy Kimell was born in Brooklyn, New York, on November 13, 1967.
-In 1997, Kimmel made the leap from radio to TV, as host of the game show Win Ben Stein's Money.
+In 1997, Kimmel made the leap from radio to television, as host of the game show Win Ben Stein's Money.
 Two years later, he established a production company called Jackhole Industries.
 Once he had several hit shows under his belt, ABC showed an interest in him as a potential late night host.
-Jimmy Kimmel Live hit the air in 2003.
+Jimmy Kimmel Live! hit the air in 2003.

 Television personality and comedian Jimmy Kimmel was born James Christian Kimmel in Brooklyn, New York, on November 13, 1967.
 When he was just 9 years old, Kimmel moved with parents Jim and Joan, and siblings Jonathan and Jill, to Las Vegas.
 The eldest of three, young Kimmel proved to be a meticulous artist and an excellent student, earning straight A's throughout high school.
 It was during his teenage years that Kimmel discovered his idol: David Letterman.